 And you can still connect to others without stepping on people along the way — even if you think it might help you fit in.
 Remember that people who don’t respect others may very well treat you the same way at some point.

-5. Check in often with your own expectations, attitude, mindset, and perspective.
+Expectations.
+Attitude.
+Mindset.
+Perspective.
 So much of what gets in our way happens in our heads.
-Not to say that real events / interactions aren’t causing your reactions to things.
+Not to say that real events / interactions aren’t causing what you feel.
 But the more awareness you bring to your reactions, the more you can learn to keep them from getting in the way of you succeeding.

 Then AFTER you’ve established that you’re someone people can trust and rely on to do a good job, think about how to add things you’d like to do.
 There are ways to change your job from the inside.
 And also add skills / experiences that may lead you toward the career future you truly want.

 I think that pretty much says it all.
 Gossip is another thing that can hurt others … and come back to bite you.
 Even if it feels good in the moment — and helps you feel part of the gang — it’s not a smart move.
 And if you want to know more, here are some posts to help:

 I remember early on, when I was sill struggling with expectations bigger than what comes with the reality of starting an entry level job, I started seeing all the problems with my jobs.
 And I got detracted from the simple, steady idea of “just do your work and build relationships.”